 Contrary to popular belief, it’s actually not necessary to wash your face with soap every morning.
 Water alone will be enough.
 Before and after exercising, after work, and before bed, use a cleanser that is moisturizing instead of soap.
 Also keep in mind that soap can mess with your pH balance, making your skin prone to damage and wrinkle formation.

-If you need to clean makeup or dirt off your face, then opt for natural cleaners like witch hazel or tea tree oil.
+If you need to clean makeup off your face, then opt for natural cleaners like witch hazel or tea tree oil.
 Always make sure to moisturize after washing to keep the skin hydrated.

 Don’t stress too much